What is Auditing?

 Just as in many other projects, planning is a vital process for the success in any organization.
 This is due to the fact that, auditing phase aligns all the documentations necessary for the development of a perfect strategy that will run through the entire auditing process.

-This is the stage where you need to develop a better know how of your client.
+This is the stage where you need to know about your client.
 You need to understand the limit of the client and his other inherent qualities and attributes.
 This will facilitate an understanding of their role as well as the nature of services that each party is expected to handle.

 2. Conducting a Preliminary Review